College of Health Professions

 A new degree-bound student is admitted to the College of Health Professions as a premajor in one of the degree programs offered, a health science major or as a health profession undecided major.
 However, admission to the college as a premajor does not guarantee acceptance into any of the undergraduate professional programs.
 To be admitted to a professional program, a student must be admitted to Wichita State University, apply for admission to a particular program, and be accepted by the admissions committee of that program.
 See individual program information for application requirements and procedures.

-Required grade point average for admission to College of Health Professions’ undergraduate professional programs: Minimum cumulative grade point averages are required for each undergraduate professional program.
+Required grade point average for admission to College of Health Professions’ undergraduate professional programs: Minimum overall grade point averages are required for each undergraduate professional program.
 Please consult individual program information for application requirements.

 New transfer students must present an earned grade point average required for admission to their program on a 4.000 scale for all prior college work to be admitted to their premajor.
 An earned grade point average of 3.000 is required for communication sciences and disorders, physical therapy and physician assistant premajors.
 An earned grade point average of 2.750 is required for premajors in dental hygiene and nursing.
 An earned grade point average of 2.500 is required for premedical laboratory sciences.
 An earned grade point average of 2.000 is required for health sciences, health management and health professions undecided majors.